xuchengpeng/elpa-mirror/gnu/auth-source-xoauth2-plugin-readme.txt

 [auth-source-xoauth2] <https://github.com/ccrusius/auth-source-xoauth2>

+4 Debugging
+═══════════

+  In case you encounter any issues, you may consider enabling verbose messages to help debugging.  `auth-source-xoauth2-plugin' uses the same convention as `auth-source' for outputing verbose messages.
+You may do the following:

+  ┌────
+  │ (setq auth-source-debug t)
+  └────

+  and check the `*Message*' buffer for logs.
+You can enable even more verbose log by the following:

+  ┌────
+  │ (setq auth-source-debug 'trivia)
+  └────

+  NOTE: \'trivia will include your tokens for authentication in your `*Message*' buffer so be careful not to share the log with untrusted entities.

-2.2 Notes
+5 Notes on Implementation
-─────────
+═════════════════════════

+  `auth-source' uses the `secret' field in auth-source file as password for authentication, including xoauth2.
+To decide which authentication method to use (e.g. plain password vs xoauth2), this plugin inspects the `auth' field from the auth-source entry, and if the value is `xoauth2', it will try to gather data and get the access token for use of xoauth2 authentication; otherwise, it will fallback to the default authentication method.

+  This package uses an advice to switch the auth-source search result from the `password' to the `access-token' it got, which in turn will be used to construct the xoauth2 authentication string, currently in nnimap-login and smtpmail-try-auth-method.
+To enable xoauth2 support in smtpmail, it adds \'xoauth2 to \'smtpmail-auth-supported (if it is not already in the list) using `add-to-list' so that xoauth2 is tried first.

-  Currently the auth-source requires the searched entry must have `secret' field set in the entry, which is not necessary when using xoauth2.
-Therefore in the advice it temporarily disables checking for `:secret' if set and perform the search, and check the result before returning.
+  Note that currently `auth-source' requires the searched entry must have `secret' field set in the entry, which is not necessarily true when using xoauth2.
+Therefore in the advice it temporarily disables checking for `:secret' perform the search in the backend, and ensure that `secret' contains the generated access-token before returning.